 In addition to small group intervention and large-scale differentiated instruction through Enrichment Time, HSE also utilizes several computerized intervention programs to aid in the remediation and acceleration of struggling learners.
-These programs include Lexia, Program for Dyslexia Intervention (PDI), Read Naturally, Amplify and Imagine Math programs.
+These programs include Lexia, Program for Dyslexia Intervention (PDI), Read Naturally, and IXL.
 Teachers and paraprofessionals monitor students' performance in these areas and report to the campus RtI Coordinator every nine weeks for analysis and review.
 Teachers, administrators, and intervention personnel meet monthly to review the individual needs of struggling learners during Child-Centered Team (CCT) meetings.